 Amari Watergate Bangkok – $80

 A few hundred people a month search for “cheapest luxury all-inclusive resorts,” according to Google, and in Phuket those people will actually find some worthwhile results.
-Here are some sample luxury hotel rates for two for Phuket in January high season.
+You can find a great place with private balconies facing the water and a large swimming pool.
+Here are some sample luxury hotel rates for two for Phuket in January high season:

 Anantara Vacation Club Mai Khao – $275 all-inclusive in pool villa